nakamurau1/tts-mcp/.cline/activeContext.md

 # Active Context: tts-mcp

 ## Current Focus
 The current focus of the tts-mcp project is on maintaining a stable and reliable text-to-speech solution that works seamlessly both as a standalone CLI tool and as an MCP server integration for Claude Desktop and other MCP-compatible clients.
+Additionally, improving test coverage and integration testing is a priority to ensure robust functionality.

 ## Recent Changes
 - Implementation of the MCP server functionality for Claude Desktop integration
 - Support for the latest OpenAI TTS models, including gpt-4o-mini-tts
 - Enhanced error handling and logging for better troubleshooting
 - Addition of various audio output formats (MP3, WAV, OPUS, AAC, FLAC, PCM)
+- **Added integration tests for MCP server and client-server interactions**
+- **Updated test environment to better handle async operations**
+- **Created test helpers for MCP server testing**

 ## Active Decisions